rpominov/react-demo/README.md

 #### `target`

-The target component that you want to create a demo of.
+The target component that we want to create a demo of.

 #### `fullWidth`